 Animal Control provides services to the City of Waukee that covers a wide range of animal problems.
 The complaints can be about picking up stray animals, checking on the welfare of an animal, barking dogs, or other animal ordinance violations.
-Pets must be vaccinated for rabies and if your pet bites someone it should be reported to the Waukee Police Department.
+Pets must be vaccinated for rabies, and if a pet bites a person, it should be reported to the Waukee Police Department.
 All pets must on a leash when not in an enclosed yard or a fenced area.
 Nuisance laws are also in place to curb unreasonable barking and to help promote sanitary pet keeping.

 Barking Concerns & Strays

-Broderick will hold all strays for a 10 day period to see if an owner will claim them.
-Owners must provide proof of a rabies vaccination that is current or Broderick will vaccinate before the animal is returned to it's owner.
-The owner is responsible for paying for the rabies vaccination and any of the days the pet spends at Broderick.
+Broderick Animal Clinic will hold all strays for a 10-day period to see if an owner will claim them.
+Owners must provide proof of a rabies vaccination that is current or the animal will be vaccinated before it is returned to its owner.
+The owner is responsible for paying for the rabies vaccination and any of the days the pet spends at the clinic.
 Check Broderick's Facebook page for a detailed listing of strays found in Waukee.

 Banned Animals & Breeds

 Waukee Municipal Code Section 217 (PDF) lists certain families of animals that are considered dangerous and therefore not allowed as pets within City limits.
 There are no specific breeds of dog prohibited, but there are regulations prohibiting vicious animals.

 Number of Animals Per Residence

 Waukee residents are restricted to owning no more than three dogs and three cats per household.
 If a residence has more than three dogs and three cats in a residential area, the residence is considered a kennel and rules specific to a kennel apply.

 For more information about City Code, please click here or call 515-978-9533.

 Read about ways to keep your pets safe in and around your home.